Create and edit topics in your Power Virtual Agents bot

 2. In the Enter a message box, type the question you want to ask.

-3. Select the box under Identify, then either create or select an entity to determine what the bot should listen for in the user's response.
-Learn how to use entities in a conversation.
+3. Select the menu under Identify, then either create or select an option.
+Your chosen entity determines what the copilot should listen for in the user's response.
+For more information on entities, see Learn how to use entities in a conversation.

 4. Depending which Identify option you selected, you may have more properties you need to set.

-For example, for Multiple choice options, you need to enter the choices the user can specify in Options for user.
-Each choice is presented as a multiple-choice button, but users can also type their answers.
+For example, if you choose Multiple choice options, select + New option under Options for user to add choices the user can select.
+Each choice is presented as a multiple-choice button in a conversation, but users can also type their answers.

-5. Select the box under Save response as and change the name of the default variable to something meaningful, like customerName or bookingDate.
+5. Select the variable name under Save response as and change the name of the default variable to something meaningful, like customerName or bookingDate.
+You can set the scope of the variable in the Variable properties pane as well.

 Screenshot of a new variable created for a Question node.